Saint Luke’s Cancer Specialists provide early detection, expert diagnosis, personalized treatment options, and survivorship support to every patient.

 Endoscopic stomach biopsy

 This is the most common type of biopsy used.
-This is a procedure that uses an endoscope.
-During the procedure, you’ll receive medicine to help you relax.
-You’ll also receive a numbing medicine sprayed into your throat.
-This is to help prevent gagging.
-Once you’re relaxed, your healthcare provider puts the endoscope into your mouth and guides it down your throat and into your stomach.
-He or she looks at the lining of your stomach with the scope.
-Tools can be passed through the scope to take tissue samples from any abnormal areas.
+Before the procedure, you’re given medicine to help you relax and a numbing medicine is sprayed into your throat.
+It helps prevent gagging.
+Then your healthcare provider puts a long, thin, flexible tube called an endoscope into your mouth.
+It's guided down your esophagus and into your stomach.
+Your provider looks at the lining of your stomach with the scope.
+Tools can be passed through the scope to take tissue samples for a biopsy from any abnormal areas.

 Endoscopic ultrasound-guided needle biopsy

 This procedure may be used if your healthcare provider thinks the cancer is deeper in the wall of your stomach (not just in the stomach lining).